ElMassimo/vite_ruby/docs/src/guide/troubleshooting.md

 In the Rails service, it should match the [name of your Vite service](https://github.com/ElMassimo/vite_rails_docker_example/blob/main/docker-compose.yml#L13), and in the Vite service it should be [set to receive external requests](https://github.com/ElMassimo/vite_rails_docker_example/blob/main/docker-compose.yml#L27) (from the browser in the host) in order to perform HMR.

-Refer to this [Docker example] for a working setup.
+Refer to this [Docker example] for a working setup, or [read this article](https://evilmartians.com/chronicles/vite-lizing-rails-get-live-reload-and-hot-replacement-with-vite-ruby) for a full walkthrough.

 ## Network Issues